-The Prevention of Electronic Crimes Act, 2016 (PECA) was promulgated on August 22, 2016.
-It is a law on electronic crimes to prevent unauthorized acts and describes related offences as well as mechanism for their investigation, prosecution, trial and international cooperation etc.
+The Prevention of Electronic Crimes Act 2016 (PECA) was promulgated and gazette notified on August 22, 2016.
+It provides the primary mechanism for online content regulation and the investigation and prosecution of cyber offences in Pakistan.

-Removal and Blocking of Unlawful Online Content (Procedure, Oversight and Safeguards) Rules, 2021:
+Removal and Blocking of Unlawful Online Content (Procedure, Oversight and Safeguards) Rules, 2021